From the Principal’s Desk 5779

-Welcome to Temple Israel Religious School!
-I am very excited to be your Principal and to be a part of so many wonderful changes coming to our school.
-I am looking forward to another amazing year of partnering with families, our volunteer School Committee, as well as with Rabbi Morais and the rest of the professional team at Temple Israel.
+Welcome to a new year at Temple Israel Religious School!
+I am looking forward to another amazing year of partnering with families, students and staff, working with our volunteer Education Committee, Rabbi Morais and the rest of the professional team at Temple Israel.

 My vision for TIRS is to create Ottawa’s premier center for Jewish learning for JK through Grade 12.
-Your children (and grandchildren) will be a part of a positive and interactive learning environment as we partner to create the best possible Jewish education we can offer using the most up-to-date resources for student-centered lessons and experiences.
+Your children will be a part of a positive and interactive learning environment as we partner to create the best possible Jewish education we can offer, using the most up-to-date resources for student-centered lessons and experiences.
 We provide a strong Jewish identity through Jewish values and ethics, Torah and Prophets, T’fillah (prayer), Holidays, Music and Hebrew.

 As we’ve done the past few years, each grade will be active participants in one Kabbalat Shabbat or Shabbat morning service.
 Younger students will have opportunities to learn and interact with older students (i.e. on Simchat Torah when our high school students will present Torahs to new students at Consecration on September 30th starting at 5:00 pm).

 Shana Tova U’metukah — Wishing you all a sweet and happy New Year!

 Creating Jewish Community; Instilling Jewish Values, Building Jewish Community that grows with your child

 - engages children from JK to Grade 12

 - promotes Jewish ethics and social justice